10 Dating Profile Clichés (and What to Write Instead)

 When you see it: Usually means they want a fun companion.
 The key is to figure out what they want to do together.
 It could be as simple as movie marathons or as active as cross-country road trips.

-If it’s in your profile: Swap it for something specific, “Looking for someone who’d say yes to a comedy club on Wednesday nights.”
+If it’s in your profile: Swap it for something specific like, “Looking for someone who’d say yes to a comedy club on Wednesday nights.”

 3. “Love to travel”